 - Case Two: "Slide to Upgrade" Keeps on iPhone Screen

-Tips 3: Go to open the newest version of iTunes and use it to get iOS updated on the computer.
+Tips 3: Go to open the newest version of iTunes and use it to get iOS 13/iOS 12 updated via iTunes.

 Step 1.
 Use USB cable to get iDevice and PC connected.
 Then double click to open iTunes on your desktop.

 Step 2.
-Move to keep pressing "Home" and Power button at the same time for several seconds once the PC cannot detect the mobile.
+Keep pressing the "Home" and Power button at the same time for several seconds.
 As iPhone/iPad can restart, you can select the device on iTunes.

 Step 3.
 Click "Restore" to restore your iOS device.
-If you have no any backup before upgrading iOS 10 or public beta version.
-Please do a backup immediately and choose it to restore.
+If you don't have a backup before upgrading iOS 13, do a backup immediately and choose it to restore.